 Website design is the practice of creating a user-friendly website that informs users about your business, products, and services.
 The ultimate goal of website design is to convert site visitors into customers.

-Below, we’ve compiled a list of the most important digital marketing terms of 2021.
+Below, we’ve compiled a list of the most important digital marketing terms.

 A/B testing is when you test two different versions of a marketing campaign to see which delivers better results.